Manipur Diary, Happenings, May '18

 The question that keeps bothering me is when will the rights of queer people be truly respected in our society?

 Read the Manipur High Court order in the matter of Dona and Tang’s personal rights here – Editor.
+Visit this page for more details on the Varta Community Reporters Training and Citizen Journalism Programme – Editor.

 About the main photo: Author of this article Oinam Hemabati, also known as Yambung, speaking at a community event in Manipur.
 Photo credit: Pawan Dhall